The-Efebo/The-Efebo/README.md

 </div>

 <div>
     <h3 align="center">"Welcome to this code, where Python is forged in the binary fires.
 I'm a Pythonista novice, ready to shred ignorance and wield the blade of code.
-Dive in if you dare, and embrace the inferno of scripts.<br>
+Dive in if you dare, and embrace the inferno of scripts.
+        <br><br>
     <i>"Programmer is someone who solves a problem you didn't know you had in a way you don't understand."</i></h3>
 </div>